zilexa/Homeserver/maintenance-tasks/README.md

 ```
 Hit CTRL+S to save and CTRL+X to exit.

-This is a full overview of your final cron, including the line for [backups](https://github.com/zilexa/Homeserver/tree/master/backup-strategy#ii-configure-subvolume-backups-via-btrbk) and for FileRun notifications see [(FileRun "Required Configuration")](https://github.com/zilexa/Homeserver/blob/master/services-apps-configuration.md#files-cloud-via-filerun---documentation-and-support_).  \
+This is your full and final cron, including the line for [backups](https://github.com/zilexa/Homeserver/tree/master/backup-strategy#ii-configure-subvolume-backups-via-btrbk) and for FileRun notifications see [(FileRun "Required Configuration")](https://github.com/zilexa/Homeserver/blob/master/services-apps-configuration.md#files-cloud-via-filerun---documentation-and-support_).  \
 This cron means:
 - Backups run 5.30 AM every day.
 Monthly runs every first Sunday of the month at 5.50AM.
 FileRun notifications are sent every 5min.
 - The Monthly will check if `btrbk` or `Nightly` are still running. if so, it will pause until they are finished.